MiguelMontealegre/MiguelMontealegre/README.md

 <p>
   <em>
-    This is ME, Miguel, a final year undergraduate from Tecnological University of pereira. <br>
+    This is ME, Miguel, Im based in Pereira Colombia. <br>
     I have extensive experience working in agile environment on several projects as a Machine learning & Web full stack & Mobile Developer.
     Also a Competitive Programming Enthusiast. my strengths are Laravel, Angular, AWS, Machine Learning, Vuejs, React, Nodejs and much more.
   </em>